• Skip to main content

 Categories of Biohacking

-As you can see above, biohacking takes many forms.
+As you can see above, biohacking can take many forms since it builds upon traditional research and medical approaches.
 Whether radical or moderate, however, experts break it down into three categories: DIY biology, nutrigenomics, and integrators.

 Here’s a detailed explanation of each category: